Mary is an organic coconut farmer. In her articles, she shares ideas on land management and how to increase the profit from a small farm.

 Checking for Potential Hazards Before Tilling

-However, if you're using the tiller for the first time, it's a good idea to have a walk around the area to be rotovated and look for rocks or other potential hazards.
-The Husqvarna has both rear and side guards to prevent the user being hit with flying debris, but hitting an object can damage the blade.
+However, if you're using the tiller for the first time, it's a good idea to have a walk around the area to be tilled and look for rocks or other potential hazards.
+The Husqvarna has both rear and side guards to prevent the user from being hit with flying debris, but hitting an object can damage the blade.

 Once the ground is tilled once, you may find it will stay clear of potential hazards.
-For us, we will need to check beforehand each time as our larger coconut trees drop coconuts of various diameters ranging from golf ball to bowling ball sizes!
+For us, we will need to check beforehand each time as our larger coconut trees drop coconuts of various diameters ranging from golf balls to bowling ball sizes!

 The blades of the tiller turn in a counter-clockwise motion, they are cutting through the soil and helping to pull the machine forward.
 We have mostly sandy soil here although we have some areas of clay which we brought in for an earlier project.
 If you think sand is only light and loose, think again.
 Sand quickly compacts if not turned over.
-In one of our shallow wells (7 meters), we hit sandstone.

 Although the machine is pulling itself forward it can still be tiring as you have to maneuver it over humps of plowed soil.
 This can be cumbersome especially if you are digging deep.
 We have found it easier to go over it once with a shallow cut and then deeper on the next pass.
 Although it seems to be doing the work twice, we have found for deeply rooted plants, it is the best method.

-Cutting Lawn Grass With a Tiller.
+Cutting Lawn Grass With a Tiller

 As I mentioned previously we have a wide variety of grasses and weeds but the most problematic is one type of lawn grass we have.
 It forms a tightly interwoven blanket of roots making it almost impenetrable.
 The tiller does struggle on this.
-Luckily for us, this type of grass isn't around our coconut trees.
+Luckily for us, this type of grass isn't around many of our coconut trees.

 What's the Difference Between a Rotavator and a Tiller?

-At my home, we call it a rotavator but that has more to do with what it is called in the UK.
-In the US, this gasoline powered machine is called a tiller so that is what I will refer to it, here in my review.
+At my home, we call it a rotavator, but that has more to do with what it is called in the UK.
+In the US, this gasoline-powered machine is called a tiller so that is what I will refer to it here, in my review.